-At the Ace Hotel, a new industrial-style, hyper-cool hotel in the Fulton Market neighborhood, your room might even have a guitar or vinyl record player in it.
+At the Ace Hotel, an industrial-style, hyper-cool hotel in the Fulton Market neighborhood, your room might even have a guitar or vinyl record player in it.
 Weather permitting, have a pre-dinner drink at the hotel’s 7th floor rooftop bar, Waydown. acehotel.com/chicago

 Photo courtesy of Ace Hotel